BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 | Remove host keys | sudo rm ssh_host_* |
 | Confirm | ls -l |

-# Remove machine-id!
+# Remove Machine-ID!

-Every VM must have a unique machine-id.
-Machine IDs are generated on fist boot of the VM.
-This VM is being prepared for template transformation so existing machine-id must be removed otherwise subsequent VMs will share duplicate machine-ids.
+The VM Machine-ID is generated when they boot up for the first time and every VM must have a unique Machine-ID.
+This VM is being prepared for template transformation so the existing Machine-ID must be removed otherwise subsequent VMs will share duplicate Machine-IDs.

-From Terminal session remove machine-id and build symlink if required.
+From a terminal session remove the Machine-ID and build symlink if required.

 ```bash
 # View machine-id